Hjaltesorgenfrei/Vulkanologi/README.md

   // While a meshId is getting uploaded it cant be used for rendering.
 So when it is ready pop it in.
 }
 ```

+This really just needs a way co_await fences to be possible.